sarajokella/SummerProject2018/README.md

 4. Specifying the path to the EPM
 5. Run job.py

-To create the final graphs, **FinalGraphs.py** is run, which uses **out2.py** to extract the tagging power values from the out.log files of each EPM run.
+To create the final graphs, **FinalGraphs.py** is run, which uses the function *values* from **out2.py** to extract the tagging power values from the out.log files of each EPM run.
 Similar to above, the desired root file and histogram must be selected, as well as the number of bins used in the EPM runs.
 A png image titled FinalGraph.png is created.
+The function *values* can also be used to extract the Tagging Rate, Raw Mistag, and Effective Mistag, which is explained in **out2.py**.

 **Possible errors:**
 * Branch names and Calibration mode are hardcoded into **EPMoptsTemplate.py**, which may be different from the ones in the root file you are using
 * This can be fixed manually, or by adding terms into the *dict*  function and specifying those terms in **job.py**
+* If using different taggers, then it is recommended to create a new options template in the same style as **EPMoptsTemplate.py**